swiftly-solution/documentation/docgen/output/events/gameevents/onvotechanged.md

 ---

 # OnVoteChanged
-This event is triggered when vote_changed is triggered
+This event is triggered when vote_changed is triggered.
 ::: tabs
 @tab Lua
 ```lua